gbenroscience/ParserNG/README.md

 This library was created in 2009 and later used by the author as part of a critical part of his University final year project at the Department of Computer Science and Engineering, Obafemi Awolowo University,Ile-Ife, Osun State, Nigeria.

-My goal was to create a simple, yet powerful, not too bogus math tool that scientists and developers could deploy with their work to solve mathematical problems both simple and complex.
+The design goal of this library was to create a simple, yet powerful, not too bogus math tool that scientists and developers could deploy with their work to solve mathematical problems both simple and complex.

 ParserNG is written completely in (pure) Java and so is as cross-platform as Java can be.
-I have used it to design math platforms for desktop Java, Java MicroEdition devices(as far back as 2010-2011) , Android,  and by porting the whole platform using J2OBJC from Gooogle; Swift also.
+It has been used to design math platforms for desktop Java, Java MicroEdition devices(as far back as 2010-2011) , Android,  and by porting the whole platform using J2OBJC from Gooogle; Swift also.
 The performance has been exceptionally acceptable in all cases.

 <p><b>FEATURES</b></p>